kishorekumar007/GIFit/README.md

 ## Configure Project

-After you download this project, just go to your folder and do pod install.
+After you download this project, just go to your folder in terminal and do pod install.

 ## First Look